-Title Soil Hydrology Code 4HYD501 Department Hydrology Prerequisites 4HYD211 AND 4HYD212 OR EQUIVALENTS Co-requisites None Aim To provide the student with sufficient knowledge affected by the variation of soils and their physis the process of soil water modelling, irrigation are cal properties, and nd erosion. , ,, Content Soil formation and classification requirements in minerals and clay and how they affect water stot state of water and soil water potential; The flow soils; Entry of water into the soil (infiltration) and Redistribution of water following infiltration; Dire water; Water balance and energy balance in the Evaporation from bare surface soils, interaction transpiration rate, including the hazard of saliniz Soil water applications in hydrological modelling Factors affecting soil erosion and application of derivates Variation of soil physical characteristics within the soil profile.
-Soil formation and classification requirements in hydrology; The characteristics of clay minerals and clay and how they affect water storage and movement; The free energy state of water and soil water potential; The flow of water in saturated and unsaturated soils; Entry of water into the soil (infiltration) and its movement through the soil; Redistribution of water following infiltration; Direct and indirect measurement of soil water; Water balance and energy balance in the field Evaporation from bare surface soils, interaction of soil wetness, suction, and transpiration rate, including the hazard of salinization due to shallow water tables Soil water applications in hydrological modelling and irrigation Factors affecting soil erosion and application of the USLE erosion model and its Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of assignments, presentations, field dwork and interim a ssessments
+Title Soil Hydrology Code 4HYD501 Department Hydrology Prerequisites 4HYD211 AND 4HYD212 OR EQUIVALENTS Co-requisites None Aim To provide the student with sufficie soil water in hydrology as affected their physical properties, and how of soil water modelling, irrigation a by the variation of this influences the nd erosion. of soils and e process Content Variation of soil physical character Soil formation and classification re The characteristics of clay mineral affect water storage and movemer water and soil water potential; The and unsaturated soils; Entry of wat and its movement through the soil; following infiltration; Direct and ind water; Water balance and energy I Evaporation from bare surface soil suction, and transpiration rate, incl salinization due to shallow water to Soil water applications in hydrolog Factors affecting soil erosion and a erosion model and its derivates quirements in hydes and clay and hot; The free energy flow of water in ster into the soil (in Redistribution of irect measurements alance in the field in the hazard ables in the field in the field in the hazard application of the material modelling and application of the drology; by they by state of saturated infiltration) water int of soil d coil wetness, of d irrigation USLE Assessment 40% Continuous Assessment comprising assignments and 60% Summative Assessments comprising a three hour examination at the end of the Module DP Requirement Completion of assignments, prese interim assessments ntations, fieldwor k and

-Title Groundwater Studies Code 4HYD502 Department Hydrology Prerequisites 4HYD321 OR EQUIVALENT Co-requisites None Aim This module covers the occurrence, development, and protection of ground water in order for South Africa to receive maximum benefit from its ground-water resource.
-The module furthermore gives the students the groundwater expertise to work with and advise, well drillers, and others engaged in the study and development of ground-water supplies.
-It consists out of 3 sections.
-Section 1 gives the theoretical basis for groundwater occurrence, regime and dynamics.
-Section 2 focuses on the basic elements of ground-water hydrology, arranged in order from the most basic aspects of the subject through to the methods used to determine the yield of aquifers to occurrences in different rock types as well as common problems encountered in the operation of ground-water supplies.
-Section 3 provides the practical experience in groundwater exploration and exp Content Occurrence of groundwater, regime and dynamics Groundwater quality; Groundwater networks and observation methods; Processing and presentation of data; Remote sensing techniques for groundwater prospecting.
-Geophysical techniques in groundwater investigations; Well drilling and design methods Determining hydrodynamic and contaminant transfer parameters of groundwater Nuclear techniques in groundwater investigations; Hydrogeological mapping Assessment of groundwater resources and groundwater regime forecasting Groundwater management; Changes in hydrogeological conditions on the environment and Groundwater quality protection Hydrogeology of carbonate rocks, hard rocks and volcanic rocks Surface Water: Groundwater Interaction in a SA Context Practical Input: Field Trips Groundwater Investigation Project Assessment 40% Continuous Assessment comprising assignments and 60% Summative DD Dominomont Assessments comprising a three hour examination at the end of the Module DP Requirement P Requirement Completion of all Presentations, Field Trip Reports and Interim assessments
+Title Groundwater Studies

+Code 4HYD502 Department Hydrology

+Prerequisites 4HYD321 OR Co-requisites None

+EQUIVALENT •

+Aim This module covers the occurrence, development, and

+protection of ground water in

+maximum benefit from its grou

+furthermore gives the student

+work with and advise, well drillers, and others engaged in the study and development of ground-water supplies.
+It consists out

+of 3 sections.
+Section 1 gives

+groundwater occurrence, regi

+focuses on the basic elements

+arranged in order from the mo

+through to the methods used to determine the yie ld of aquifers

+to occurrences in different roo

+problems encountered in the

+supplies.
+Section 3 provides ence in

+0 groundwater exploration and

+Content Occurrence of groundwater, r

+Groundwater quality; Ground

+methods; Processing and presentation of data; Remote sensing techniques for groundwater prospecting.
+Geophysical

+techniques in groundwater prospecting.
+Geophysical techniques in groundwater investigations; Well drilling and

+design methods

+Determining hydrodynamic and contaminant transfer

+parameters of groundwater

+Nuclear techniques in groundwater investigations;

+Hydrogeological mapping

+Assessment of groundwater resources and groundwater regime

+forecasting Na a a a a a i a la valua a a a ala sia al

+Groundwater management; C conditions on the environmen

+protection t and Groundwater quality

+Hydrogeology of carbonate ro ocks, hard rocks and Lvolcanic

+rocks one, nara reene arre

+Surface Water: Groundwater Interaction in a SA Context

+Practical Input: Field Trips Gr

+Assessment 40% Continuous Assessmen

+60% Summative Assessment e hour

+examination at the end of the

+DP Requirement Completion of all Presentation ns, Field Trip Repor ts and Interim

+assessments